daniel-apolinario/microservices-graph/EXPERIMENT.md

 ### Graph Structure
 The generated dependency graphs need to be as realistic as possible w.r.t. coupling between microservices.
 In the absence of one specific reference model for microservice-based systems in the literature, we decided to follow the Barabasi-Albert model [[6]](#6), which is an algorithm for generating random *scale-free networks* (SFN).
 SFN is a network whose degree distribution follows a power-law.
-Wheeldon et al \cite{Wheeldon2003} and Potanin et al. \cite{Potanin2005} verified in real Java programs that distributions of coupling metrics follow a power-law function, i.e., the vast majority classes have few dependencies whilst few classes have many dependencies.
-Wen et al. \cite{Wen2009} observed that dependencies between Java packages also follow scale-free properties.
-Many other studies \cite{Vsubelj2012} \cite{Jing2006}, observed that software objects have characteristics of complex networks such as scale-free and power-law.
+Wheeldon et al [[7]](#7) and Potanin et al. [[8]](#8) verified in real Java programs that distributions of coupling metrics follow a power-law function, i.e., the vast majority classes have few dependencies whilst few classes have many dependencies.
+Wen et al. [[9]](#9) observed that dependencies between Java packages also follow scale-free properties.
+Many other studies [[10]](#10) [[11]](#11), observed that software objects have characteristics of complex networks such as scale-free and power-law.
 We understand that, semantically, coupling metrics for (micro)services have the meaning than OO coupling metrics.
-Therefore, all of the dependency graph\gammafollowing the power-law, which the probability of one new node connects with the pre-existing node is
+Therefore, all of the dependency graph following the power-law, which the probability of one new node connects with the pre-existing node is

 <img src="https://render.githubusercontent.com/render/math?math=p(k) = k ^{-\gamma}">